finddabug/PURA/README.md

 source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Dash Core software, see https://pura.one.
+For more information, as well as an immediately useable, binary version of the Pura Core software, see https://pura.one.

 License